May 2004

 REVIEW:

 Future State is a rich resource for history or social studies teachers to supplement the curriculum.
-The main five sections of the site -- Who, What, When, Where and Why -- give students a wealth of information about the U.S. Department of State, including the people involved, career-related opportunities, cultural exchange activities, foreign relations issues, map and country information, the history of the department, the importance of diplomacy, and much more.
-The section for teachers and parents offers lesson plans for grades 6-12 including slide shows on terrorism, Vietnam and the Cuban Missile Crises that can easily be included in existing curricula as well as parent resources and social studies materials that will help students to understand U.S. diplomacy.
-Included among the features are "Meet the Secretary of State," "Careers Representing America," and "Fun Activities" for the K-6 student.
-Links are provided to additional information about current events, geography, and the environment.
+The main five sections of the site -- Who, What, When, Where, and Why -- give students a wealth of information about the U.S. Department of State, including the people involved, career-related opportunities, cultural exchange activities, foreign relations issues, map and country information, the history of the department, the importance of diplomacy, and much more.
+The section for teachers and parents offers lesson plans for grades 6-12 including slide shows on terrorism, Vietnam, and the Cuban Missile Crises.
+These lesson plans can easily be included in existing curricula.
+There is also a section for additional online resources, which lists links to sites with more information about current events, geography, and the environment.

 RELATED REVIEWS: